 In the most pivotal moment of the film, the fired maid mysteriously appears at the door to retrieve something in the basement.
 What is it?
 Why is she here?
 The Kim family and the audience do not know.
 This is the uncertainty.

 This moment sets up one of the best plot twists of the last decade.
-Insider breaks down how Bong Joon-ho sets up the suspense with this moment in their video analysis below.
+In this video, we break down how Bong Joon-ho sets up the suspense with this moment.

 Raise the stakes

 To develop general uncertainty into suspense, the audience must know what is specifically at stake.
-Understanding the stakes creates an emotional investment in what is occuring.
-In Inglourious Basterds, the stakes are raised when Tarantino shows us people hiding beneath the floorboards.
+Understanding the stakes creates an emotional investment in the outcome.

 Making it clear to the audience that a character’s life is at stake heightens their emotional investment and elevates a scene’s suspense.
 When we do not understand what is at stake, we are simply left with uncertainty and mystery.